Why our city should make the shortlist for your next getaway

 1. Food & Drink

 And, if that’s the case, our mixologically magical cocktail scene is every bit as potent.
 In fact, the Birmingham cocktail culture is evolving so rapidly that there will be even more going on by the time you read this.
-We’ve got everything from tucked away tequila taverns like Pilcrow, to ‘20s themed speakeasies like Marble Ring, to bars that devote themselves to the art of the cocktail like The Louis, Queen’s Park, and The Atomic (to name only a few), to neighborhood joints like Lou’s, Mom’s Basement, and 41st Street Pub & Aircraft Sales.
+We’ve got everything from tucked away tequila taverns like Pilcrow, to bars that devote themselves to the art of the cocktail like The Louis and Queen’s Park, (to name only a few), to neighborhood joints like Lou’s, Mom’s Basement, and 41st Street Pub & Aircraft Sales.

 Birmingham’s music scene is one Birmingham wonder you might not have wondered about.
 Those who are in the know, though, will tell you that emerging music has found fertile ground here in town.
 What makes Birmingham so unique has to be our intimate music spaces.
 Bands like the connection they have with their audiences at places like Saturn, Iron City, and WorkPlay.
 And our annual Secret Stages music festival is (as implied by the name) a well-kept, audiophilically delicious secret.